Undergraduate and Graduate Programs

 Intern at one of the world's leading human rights journals!
 Academic credit is possible, but not required.

-Urban Morgan Institute for Human Rights
+Location: Remote for now; otherwise, Urban Morgan Institute for Human Rights

 To apply or if you have further questions, contact: